axilleas/axilleas.github.io/src/pages/about.md

 I intend to do).

 ### GitLab
-GitLab is an open source git repository application, built on Ruby on Rails.
+[GitLab][gl-site] is an open source git repository application, built on Ruby on Rails.
 I have been using it since version 2.0 and started contributing as of version 4.0.
 In [this](|filename|/pages/gitlab-accepted-patches.md) page you will find all my patches that were accepted by upstream.
 A relative article can be found [